find your perfect LLM program

 The entry requirement for the LLM program in Scottish universities is generally a 2.1 (i.e. upper second) bachelors degree or international equivalent, with prescribed certificates in English skills if necessary.
 For some universities admission may also be gained with a 2.2 bachelors degree.
 It is advisable to check the entry requirements of the university of interest and whether you comply with it.
 Other qualifications will be considered on an individual basis.

-Tuition fees & living costs
+Tuition fees and living costs

-The duration of an LLM program in Scotland ranges from 1-2 years depending on whether you opt for full or part time study.
+The duration of an LLM program in Scotland ranges from one to two years, depending on whether you opt for full- or part-time study.
 To work out the cost of studying an LLM in Scotland you need to consider the tuition fees and your expected living costs.
-The tuition fees range from £12,000 to £15,000 for the entire program depending on the institution of your choice and whether you are studying full or part time.

-Living expenses vary according to the lifestyle but a student may wish to set aside a budget of £8,000-£10,000 for accommodation, food, books and other personal expenses.
-There is some possibility of obtaining financial aid or scholarships which are offered by individual institutions.
+Living expenses vary according to the lifestyle but a student may wish to set aside a budget of £10,000-£15,000 for accommodation, food, books, travel and other personal expenses.
+There is some possibility of obtaining financial aid or scholarships, which are offered by individual institutions.
 Scotland’s Saltire Scholarships scheme is also available whereby 200 awards are available to postgraduate master’s students from Canada, China, India and the USA.
 You may obtain details from British Council Scotland website.
 Generally however, students are expected to have sufficient funds to finance their course and to satisfy the visa clearance officer regarding proof of funding.
 Seeking part time work may also be a potential option but you must comply with all terms and conditions of your entry visa which only permits students to work for 20 hours a week.
 You may also bear in mind that the rigours of a masters course may not leave sufficient time for working.

 Visa requirements for international students in Scotland

-All international students are required to obtain a study visa to stay in Scotland.
+All international students, including EU students, are required to obtain a study visa to stay in Scotland.
 The requirements of the UK visa can differ from country to county so students must check the UK embassy in their home country.
 Information regarding UK visa can be obtained from UK Border Agency.
 To allow ample time to process your application for admission and subsequently the student visa, you should make your application for admission at least six months prior to the commencement of the session in which you wish to enrol.

 What to do when you aren’t studying